steadybit/docs-public/content/experiments/1-design.md

 If the check fails at any time the experiment is immediately stopped.

 Currently only a simple http check is supported.
-The check issues a http `GET` request on the specified URL and asserts the returned status to be successful.
+The check issues an http `GET` request on the specified URL and asserts the returned status to be successful.
 The URL must be reachable from the platform server.